Pennsylvania State Grant

 How to Apply

-Submit the FAFSA, which contains a direct link to the state grant form, by May 1.
-If you have already submitted your FAFSA without completing the form, you can do so on the PHEAA website.
+For 2023/2024: The FAFSA, which contains a direct link to the state grant form, should be submitted by May 1, 2023.
+If you have already submitted your FAFSA without completing the grant form, you can do so on the PHEAA website.

 Basic Eligibility